A Functional Imperative Mix

 For this to be safe and efficient, the type system must be able to prove that res can only escape through the return statement, that there are no other references to it.

 I have not worked out the details yet, but it seems uniqueness typing and regions would fit the bill.
-The folks at Jane Street published an interesting paper on retrofitting oCaml with uniqueness and regions using modes, so that is probably where I should start.
+The folks at Jane Street published an interesting paper on retrofitting OCaml with uniqueness and regions using modes, so that is probably where I should start.

 Conclusion